 - 4x faster responses to urgent customer emails

 - 80x faster analytics - at 33% lower cost

 So there you have them.
 Three very different examples of a data analytics initiative.

 One company’s using planetary insights to help us prepare better for disasters and famines.
 One’s trying to set a standard for secure banking in the cloud.
 And another’s looking to scale data-driven retail experiences without compromising on customer service.

 So what promises can you expect from data analytics, regardless of which industry you’re in?
 And how do you get started with a data analytics initiative in the first place?
-Get hype-free answers to those questions in this no-hype guide.
+Check out our data analytics resources here.